PUNCH-Cyber/stoq/docs/user/advanced.rst

 Instantiating stoQ
 ^^^^^^^^^^^^^^^^^^

 Let's start by simply instantiating ``Stoq`` with no options.
-There are several arguments available when instantiating ``Stoq``, please refer to the :ref:`API documentation <api>` for more information and options available.
+There are several arguments available when instantiating ``Stoq``, please refer to the :ref:`plugin documentation <pluginoverview>` for more information and options available.

 ::